juan-martinez-herrero/About_me/README.md

      \$$   \$$  \$$$$$$$ \$$ \$$  \$$$$$$        \$$      \$$  \$$$$$$  \$$       \$$  \$$$$$$$ \$$

 :godmode: My name is Juan Martinez 🖖.
-I'm a DevOps and Big Data Engineer.
+I'm a Senior DevOps Cloud and Big Data Engineer.
 Right now I work at [Lookiero Tech](http://techjobs.lookiero.com/) based in Bilbao, Basque Country.

 💻 I'm an egger at [TheEgg.AI](https://theegg.ai/) an Artificial Intelligence school.
 My code is mainly focus in Big Data and DevOps technologies and deployed to the ☁️ (Amazon, Azure & GPC).